SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Regarding special steps, that might be necessary for using voice control for the *Assetto Corsa Competizione* Pitstop MFD, please read the update information for [Release 2.0](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-20) carefully.

-If you want to integrate Jona, the Virtual Race Engineer,  you should read the informmation about [Release 2.1](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-21) and, much more important, the [documentation on Jona](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer) itself, before heading on to the track.
+If you want to integrate Jona, the Virtual Race Engineer,  you should read the information about [Release 2.1](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-21) and, much more important, the [documentation on Jona](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer) itself, before heading on to the track.

 ***